 The aim is to improve the quality of pastoral care and counselling, lay and ordained, voluntary and paid: e.g. clergy and ministers, social workers, doctors, therapists, nurses, Christians, Jews, other religions and non-committed, and to raise standards in the teaching and exercise of pastoral care and counselling.

 This division aims to support practitioners and other professional who are interested in the complex world of counselling children and young people.
 Covering best practice guidance, innovative ideas, ethical and effective counselling of all children and young people.
 If young people are your clients we are your division!

-BACP Coaching is the new division of the British Association of Counselling and Psychotherapy.
-Established in June 2010 to support our members with an interest in coaching in its various contexts including personal / life, workplace, education or healthcare, we aim for this site to become a rich resource for practitioners, clients and employers alike.
+BACP Coaching supports members with an interest in coaching in its various contexts including personal / life, workplace, education or healthcare.
+We aim for this site to become a rich resource for practitioners, clients and employers alike.